skellis46/slipbox/definition of body awareness.md

 > Body awareness involves an attentional focus on and awareness of internal body sensations.
 Body awareness, as we define it here, is the subjective, phenomenological aspect of proprioception and interoception that enters conscious awareness, and is modifiable by mental processes including attention, interpretation, appraisal, beliefs, memories, conditioning, attitudes and affect.
 [Mehling in @todd-2022-mindfulness] ^797422

-- here's the [Mehling paper](https://pubmed.ncbi.nlm.nih.gov/21473781/) and here's the readwise link where above quote was cited: [View Highlight](https://read.readwise.io/read/01h6tr4wtjf62pj8atvjp8hwh2)
+- here's the [Mehling paper](https://pubmed.ncbi.nlm.nih.gov/21473781/) (I have the PDF) and here's the readwise link where above quote was cited: [View Highlight](https://read.readwise.io/read/01h6tr4wtjf62pj8atvjp8hwh2)

 See also Tsakiris et al (2011):